AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Role Based Access Control** allows you to both limit access to the Controller functions and enable self-service for users with different permission privileges.
 Read `RBAC FAQ <https://docs.aviatrix.com/HowTos/rbac_faq.html>`_ for more details.
 - **Aviatrix Transit Network Spoke Gateways to Support SNAT/DNAT Functions** enable you to build an Aviatrix Transit Network for a variety of use cases, such as access cloud applications with virtual IP addresses, connecting overlapping network CIDRs from on-prem to Spoke VPCs.
 - **Azure Virtual WAN Integration with CloudWAN** expands Aviatrix CloudWAN solution to allow branch office Cisco IOS routers to automatically connect to Azure Virtual WAN by automatically programming IPSEC and BGP on IOS routers.
-- **Improved CheckPoint CloudGuard Integration** supports the latest CloudGuard software and removes the need for initial SSH access process.
+- **CheckPoint CloudGuard Integration** now supports CloudGuard All-In-One R80.40.
+In addition, the initial SSH access process is removed for all CloudGuard AMIs.
 Check out `CheckPoint CloudGuard Configuration Examples <https://docs.aviatrix.com/HowTos/config_CheckPointVM.html>`_ for more details.
 - **FortiGate Bootstrap Configuration** is now supported.
 For details on how to configure, read `Bootstrap Configuration Example for FortiGate Firewall <https://docs.aviatrix.com/HowTos/fortigate_bootstrap_example.html>`_.

 R5.3.1499 (3/17/2020)